 This before picture shows the tight quarters and minimal counter space that needed correction.
 Don built old-style wood frame storm windows to replace the aluminum track windows over the leaded glass casements.
 This allowed more light into the room and gave Deborah permission to take down the curtains that had been used to hide the metal frames.

 Beneath the casements is a Rohl Shaws single-bowl fireclay apron sink paired with a Perrin & Rowe chrome bridge faucet.
 A Rancilio espresso maker and grinder are permanent residents on the counter.
 To the right of the sink is a Miele dishwasher with a panel Don made from an old door.
 A Miele speed oven sits next to the dishwasher (the handle can be seen in the first photo).

 The project took well over a year, and though there were problems along the way, Deborah said it was great to design and work together.
-They were fortunate to have the original cabinets, the time to do all the work, and Don’s talent to give back to their Tudor Revival home.
+They were fortunate to have the original gumwood cabinet look to point the way, time to do all the work, and Don’s talent to give back to their Tudor Revival home.

 Updated 12-2-2011: Don recently built and installed the custom radiator cover.